Igor Vieira, Stage Director for Little Women

 Bradley Kynard as John Brooke

-Bradley Kynard, baritone, makes his Island City Opera debut as John Brooke, sister Meg’s suitor.
+Bradley Kynard, baritone, makes his Island City Opera debut as John Brooke, sister Meg’s suitor in Little Women.

 Jacque Wilson as Alma March

-Wayne Wong sings Gideon March, father of the March clan, in Little Women, January 2019.
+Wayne Wong sings Gideon March, father of the March clan, in the January 2019 production of Little Women.

 Wayne made his Island City Opera debut as Alcindoro and Benoit in the 2016 production of La Boheme.
 He has sung roles in over 80 productions, with companies such as Pocket Opera, Berkeley (West Edge) Opera, and San Francisco Lyric Opera.

 Ellen St Thomas as Aunt Cecilia March

-Ellen is engaged in nearly every aspect of music and performance.
-As an expressive lyric soprano, she has performed in concerts and shows across the Bay Area.
+Ellen is engaged in nearly every aspect of music and performance and has performed in concerts and shows across the Bay Area.
 She has also lent her voice to cartoon characters for episodes of Madeline and Inspector Gadget for Dic Entertainment.
 Ellen is also a versatile producer with credits in TV/film and live performances.